Educational Studies (PHD)

 Admission Requirements

-• Scholarly Statement (required): This autobiographical statement of 4-6 pages should briefly describe your professional career to date and highlight experiences, philosophies, goals, and service work.
-Please discuss past research productivity, leadership, and/or contributions to your profession.
+• Personal Statement: In 4-6 pages, this autobiographical scholarly statement should briefly describe your professional career to date and highlight experiences, philosophies, goals, and service work.
+Discuss past research productivity, leadership, and/or contributions to your profession.
 Address in particular the role of research in your areas of scholarly interest and explain your reasons for pursuing a doctorate in TLTE.
 Finally, describe what would be important to you in being mentored as a doctoral student.
-(TLTE graduate faculty member profiles are available at https://cehs.unl.edu/tlte/tlte-faculty-and-staff.)
+Reviewers will be looking for a fit between your interests/goals and this program's ability to address those interests/goals.

-• Writing Sample (required): Provide a writing sample that demonstrates your scholarly writing ability.
-For example, you may submit a term paper, a thesis, or published research article.
+• Writing Sample: Provide a writing sample that demonstrates your scholarly writing ability, such as a term paper, thesis, or published research article.

 • Application for Admission with $50 non-refundable application fee.